Sriram Raghavan

 Sriram Raghavan (born 22 June 1963) is an Indian film director and screenwriter who works in Hindi cinema.
 He is primarily considered an auteur of neo-noir action thrillers.

 Raghavan made his directorial debut with Ek Hasina Thi (2004).
 He then went on to direct the critically acclaimed Johnny Gaddaar (2007), an adaptation of the 1962 French novel Les mystifiés by Alain Reynaud-Fourton; followed by the action spy film Agent Vinod (2012) starring Saif Ali Khan; a critical and commercial failure.
 Raghavan's followup Badlapur (2015), a film based on Death's Dark Abyss by Massimo Carlotto met with positive reviews and was a moderate commercial success at the box office.

 Raghavan's prominence increased with Andhadhun (2018) which tells the story of a blind piano player who unwittingly becomes embroiled in the murder of a retired actor.
 The film received critical acclaim and was commercially successful.
 He is the recipient of several accolades, including two National film Awards and two Filmfare Awards.

 Early life

-Raghavan was born in Bombay (Mumbai), Maharashtra in Iyer family of Tamil Brahmin to a botanist father and a film-enthusiast mother.
+Raghavan was born in Bombay (Mumbai), Maharashtra to a botanist father and a film-enthusiast mother.
+His parents are Tamil Hindus.
 He grew up in Pune, where he did his schooling at the St. Vincent's High School.
 He also studied economics at Fergusson College in Pune.